 It may not seem so at the start, but leaving the familiar can ultimately help bring you job stability.
 When you step away from your office routine to work toward increasing your professional value, it makes you mentally and emotionally stronger.
 This will make you an asset to any company.

-What better way to do this than to relocate overseas and expand your horizon?
+What better way to do this than to relocate overseas and expand your horizons?
 Singapore is home to many multinational companies that run global offices.
 For instance, there are HSBC, Shell, Accenture, Deloitte, and GlaxoSmithKline.
 If you work in one of these multinationals, you could explore a transfer to an international office.
 On the other hand, you could do it in reverse and apply to a company that has an office in a country where you would like to relocate.

 Living and working in another country is like deep-sea diving.
 It sharpens all your senses.
 It is exactly how you can attain career mobility.